Tami Sawyer

 Tami Sawyer (born April 27, 1982) is an American politician and civil rights activist.
 She was elected in August 2018 as Shelby County Commissioner for District 7 and resides in Memphis, Tennessee.
 She is a member of the Democratic Party.
 She serves as chair of the Education and Legislative committees.
 She is chair of the Shelby County Commission Black Caucus.
+As of 2024, Sawyer is running for election as the Shelby County General Sessions Court Clerk.

-Sawyer has provided commentary on social justice and public policy for many outlets including Al Jazeera, CNN, Commercial Appeal, Essence, Forbes, HuffPost, MLK50, MSNBC, NPR, Roland Martin, and Time.
-In 2020, We Can't Wait, a documentary chronicling her 2019 mayoral campaign, was named Best Hometowner Feature at the Indie Memphis Film Festival.
+Sawyer has provided commentary on social justice and public policy for many outlets including Al Jazeera, CNN, The Commercial Appeal, Essence Forbes, HuffPost, MLK50, MSNBC, NPR, Roland Martin, and Time.
+In 2020, We Can't Wait, a documentary chronicling her 2019 mayoral campaign, was named Best Home Towner Feature at the Indie Memphis Film Festival.
 Sawyer is featured in the award-winning 2022 documentary, Who We Are: A Chronicle of Racism in America with Jeffery Robinson.

 Sawyer is a member of Alpha Kappa Alpha sorority and the Links, Inc., social organizations for Black women.